erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-21-32-07.png)

+*Do you see something wrong?
+I hit save and I get this scary error message in Node.js.*

-Our terminal is telling us there is something wrong with `console.log(pet)` as indicated by two red arrows.
+*Our testing environment is telling us there is something wrong with console.log(pet) as indicated by two red arrows.*

 This brings us to our final acronym D.

 ##D - Double check if you have any infinite logic and/or within the right scope

-This is often forgotten and so detrimental because sometimes we don’t see our outputs or even worse our laptop overloads.
+This is often forgotten and so detrimental because sometimes we don’t see our outputs or even worse our laptop overloads due to overflow logic.

 **This can simply be because of a poorly scoped and misplaced console.log() that is causing a parsing error or an infinite loop in our code.**

-In our case, this is a poorly scoped `console.log()` because our linter is yelling at us. - C - _clean your code environment_
+In our case, this is a poorly scoped `console.log()`.

+In JSX, you have to console.log() within each JSX element's scope and this means inside the curly brackets.

-I realized in JSX, you have to `console.log()` inside curly brackets, so I moved our `console.log()` inside our key property and replace the logic inside with a pet string comma delimited by a `pet` variable to easily label our `console.log()`.
+Therefore, we have to move our console.log() inside our key property's scope or "curly brackets" in JavaScript.

+We replace our logic inside with a pet string comma delimited with a pet variable so we can easily label our console.log() in our console.

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me!</button>